Two New York men arrested over illegal Chinese police station

 (NewsNation) — Two New York City residents were charged in connection with operating an illegal police station in the U.S. for the Chinese government, the Department of Justice announced.

-“Harry” Lu Jianwang, 61, of the Bronx, and Chen Jinping, 59, of Manhattan were arrested Monday at their homes in New York City, according to the Department of Justice.
+“Harry” Lu Jianwang, 61, of the Bronx, and Chen Jinping, 59, of Manhattan were arrested Monday at their homes, according to the Department of Justice.

-Lu and Chen are charged with conspiring to act as agents of China’s government and obstructing justice.
+The two men are charged with conspiring to act as agents of China’s government as well as obstructing justice.

+Breon Peace, U.S. attorney for the Eastern District of New York, said the purpose of the illegal station was to “silence,” harass and spy on those in the U.S. with opposing views of the Chinese government.

+“New York City is home to New York’s finest, the NYPD.
+We don’t need or want a secret police station in our great city,” Peace said at a press conference, according to NewsNation partner The Hill.
+“Just imagine the NYPD opening an undeclared, secret police station in Beijing.
+It would be unthinkable.”

 The police station closed in the fall of 2022 after the people operating it became aware of the FBI’s investigation, a news release states.